North Shore Top Beaches: Find Relaxation, Recreation in Massachusetts

 In Rockport, spend time at Pebble Beach.
 As the name suggests, smooth pebbles and stones blanket the shore as waves bring them in and out of the ocean.
-Although the sand is mostly rocky, there’s no shortage of shelling opportunities and extensive views.
+Although the sand is mostly rocky, there’s no shortage of shelling opportunities and views.
 Visitors can also dive in the offshore reef that reaches a depth of 20 to 30 feet.

 Salisbury Beach State Reservation

 For boating and camping, head to Salisbury Beach State Reservation in Salisbury.
-This beach features nearly 4 miles of coastline and has two boat ramps located on the Merrimack River.
+This beach features nearly 4 miles of coastline and has two boat ramps located on Merrimack River.
 Try boating, canoeing, kayaking and fishing, or take a horseback ride along the coast.
-Guests can also picnic, play on the playground, walk the boardwalk, hike the nature trail and admire breathtaking views.
+Guests also picnic, play on the playground, walk the boardwalk, hike the nature trail and admire breathtaking views.

 Parking averages around $20 per vehicle, and dogs are welcome after Labor Day until the end of March.

 Located in Manchester-by-the-Sea, Singing Beach offers a retreat from crowded areas and measures a half-mile wide.
-Upon arrival, find benches for sitting with loved ones and plenty of warm sand.
+Upon arrival, find benches for sitting with loved ones and warm sand.
 Bring beach towels and chairs, and get ready to relax by the sea.
-Other amenities include restrooms and privately managed snack stand.
+Other amenities include restrooms and a privately managed snack stand.

 Stage Fort Park

 Once home to Glouchester’s first settlers, Stage Fort Park now houses two beaches: Half Moon and Cressy.
 Half Moon Beach gets its name from its crescent shape and offers an escape from busy life.
 Cressy Beach overlooks Gloucester Harbor and has spots for grilling and picnicking.
-Visitors can also simply sit and admire the view.
+Visitors can also reflect and admire the view.